Bangladesh Adoption Information

 - You must be a U.S. citizen.
 If you are married, your spouse must also be either a U.S. citizen or have legal status in the United States.

-- If you are unmarried, you must be at least 25 years old
+- If you are unmarried, you must be at least 25 years old.

-- Age: Prospective adoptive parents must be at least 18 years old; Bangladeshi law does not specify a maximum age for adopting parents.
+- Age: Prospective Adoptive Parents must be at least 18 years old; Bangladeshi law does not specify a maximum age for adopting parents.

 - Marital Status: Both married and single persons may adopt.
 Bangladesh does not recognize same-sex marriage.
+Some orphanages will not place a child in a family where one of the parents has been divorced.

 - Income: Bangladesh law does not establish a minimum income requirement for guardians.
 However, a prospective guardian must prove to the Family Court judge that he/she is able to feed, shelter, and educate the child.